 Illinois Senate Passes Civil Unions Bill, On To Governor

-December 1, 2010 by Carolyn Simon, Associate Director of Digital Media
+December 1, 2010 by Carolyn Simon, Deputy Director of Digital Media

 Today the Illinois Senate on passed a civil unions bill by a 32-24 vote.